 Call me crazy, but I’ll bet MacGuyver and Martha, who must have teamed up as a superhero DIY-duo, dreamed up today’s do-it-yourself project: a wash tub fire pit.
 Come on, the imagination to use an old a washing machine wash tub insert as a make-shift chiminea, could only come from the genius minds of these two!
 All kidding aside, I loved this project from the get-go.
-The simplicity and recycling of an ordinary household item into a functional fiery “conversation piece”, is just fun.
+The simplicity and recycling of an ordinary household item into a functional fiery “conversation piece”, is just fun…and also so Bridget Johnson – the actual genius behind this project.
 Here’s how to make MacGyver and Martha proud:

 Check out this fantastic fire pit, its perfect size, heat conduction, and the pretty lights emitting from the built-in holes.
 It’s a good thing!

 eHow.com offers some good warning points when using a wash tub fire pit:

 • Keep children supervised at all times around a any bonfire pit, especially this type because the metal tub gets really hot.

 • Use a dolly or cart when moving the washing machine tub while its still lit.
 Better yet wait until it gets cool.

 • Make sure you’re not to close to the house or any trees when finding a spot for your pit, because the flames could get big due to the wind, and can start a fire.